Kamran-Afzali/Kamran-Afzali.github.io/_posts/dbplyr.md

 tailnum_delay
 ```

+Run predictions inside the database. tidypredict parses a fitted R model object, and returns a formula in ‘Tidy Eval’ code that calculates the predictions.
+tidypredict is able to parse an R model object and then creates the SQL statement needed to calculate the fitted prediction:

 ```{r}
 model <- lm(arr_delay ~ month + distance + air_time, data = flights)
 tidypredict_sql(model, dbplyr::simulate_mssql())
 ```
+It returns a SQL query that contains the coefficients (model$coefficients) operated against the correct variable or categorical variable value.
+In most cases the resulting SQL is one short CASE WHEN statement per coefficient.
+It appends the offset field or value, if one is provided.

 ```{r}
 dbGetQuery(con, 'SELECT -1.17390925699898 + (month * -0.0414672658738873) + (distance * -0.0875558911189957) + (air_time * 0.664509571024122) AS estimated_Delay, arr_delay